The Master and Margarita: Woland and his entourage

 Also known as Fagotto (Фагот, meaning "bassoon" in Russian and other languages), he is described as an "ex-choirmaster", perhaps implying that he was once a member of an angelic choir.
 Korovyev's name is also based on the Russian word for "cow" (Корова), a reference to Charles Gounod's Faust, where Mephistopheles praises a "Calf of Gold".
+At the same time, it echoes the Hebrew word karov (קרוב), meaning "close", hinting at his special proximity to Woland as his right-hand man.
 Being the only member of Woland and his entourage with a Russian name, he is Woland's assistant and translator, and is capable of creating any illusion.
-Unlike Behemoth and Azazello, he doesn't use violence at any point.
+He is described as a thin and extremely lengthy man dressed in all-plaid shabby clothes paired with a jockey's cap and a broken pince-nez.
+A mustache and a piercing, rattling voice, as well as mocking and clownish disposition are also mentioned.
+Unlike Behemoth and Azazello, he does not use violence at any point.
 Like Behemoth, his true form is revealed at the end: a never-smiling dark knight.
-In penance for a poorly-made joke he was forced to assume the role of a jester; he paid off his debt by serving Satan on his Moscow journey.
-Vasily Ivanovich Shverubovich (1875-1948), an actor at the Moscow Art Theatre (MkhAT) who performed under the name Vasily Ivanovich Katshalov, is a possible inspiration for Koroviev.
+In penance for a poorly-made joke "about Light and Dark" he was forced to assume the role of a jester; he paid off his debt by serving Satan on his Moscow journey.
+Vasily Ivanovich Shverubovich (1875–1948), an actor at the Moscow Art Theatre (MkhAT) who performed under the name Vasily Ivanovich Katshalov, is a possible inspiration for Koroviev.
 Katshalov hailed from Vilnius, Lithuania, and had a distinctive accent when he sang.
 He was tall and thin, standing at 1.85 meters, and wore pince-nez glasses due to his nearsightedness.
 Kachalov possessed an irresistible charm on stage with his eloquently speaking, pleasant voice, and a great sense of humor.
-Another MkhAT actor and director, Grigory Grigoryevich Konsky (1911-1972), also shared some characteristics with Bulgakov's portrayal of Koroviev.
+Another MkhAT actor and director, Grigory Grigoryevich Konsky (1911–1972), also shared some characteristics with Bulgakov's portrayal of Koroviev.
 He was a close friend of the Bulgakov family and known as a "master of irony and humor".